Home | Family Law

 The Texas legislature has created strict guidelines regarding how much child support the non-possessory parent should pay every month.
 An experienced family law attorney can help you accurately calculate guideline child support and can review your unique situation to determine if your child qualifies for above guideline support.

 A divorce, or dissolution of marriage, occurs when one or both spouses seek to break the marriage contract.
 Texas allows both no-fault and fault divorces.

 Uncontested divorces are divorces in which both spouses are in agreement on all issues and one spouse agrees not to hire an attorney.

 Contested Divorces occur when the parties cannot reach an agreement regarding one or more issues in a divorce.

 A divorce by publication occurs when one spouse wants a divorce, but does not know the location of the other spouse.
-The divorce can go forward without the missing spouse so long as the proper steps are taken to attempt to find the spouse and to publicly post notice of a pending divorce.
+The divorce can go forward without the missing spouse so long as the proper steps are taken to attempt to find the spouse and to publically post notice of a pending divorce.

 A high net worth divorce differs from other divorces in the complexity of the property division issues likely to occur.
 The Milledge Law Firm has the experience and capacity to effectively manage cases with complex property division issues.

 If a previous order related to your children is no longer working for your family, it is possible to modify or change that order.
 Modifications are allowed if one party can prove that a material a substantial change has occurred since the last order or that the previous order is no longer workable for the parties.